 Follow Up Often

 Even if you stick with one contact method, you shouldn’t use it to follow up too often.
 If email is your preferred way of reaching out, don’t send a message every day asking what the status is.
 One email a week is plenty.
-And, again, if you don’t hear anything after the second contact, move on.
+And, again, if you don’t hear anything after your second attempt, move on.

 Skip the Follow Up